What is Hereditary Breast and Ovarian Cancer?

 - For non–Ashkenazi Jewish women:

-- two first-degree relatives with breast cancer, one with a diagnosis at age 50 years or younger
+- Two first-degree relatives with breast cancer, one with a diagnosis at age 50 or younger

 - A combination of three or more first- or second-degree relatives with breast cancer regardless of age at diagnosis

 - A combination of both breast and ovarian cancer among first- and second- degree relatives

 - A first-degree relative with bilateral breast cancer (cancer in both breasts)